Primary

 Browse all quadriceps exercises

-Also targets: Calves,
+Also targets: Calves, hip flexors

-Want Sled Drag (Backward) in your program?
+See where Sled Drag (Backward) fits in your weekly plan

 Attach a strap to a loaded sled.